turingschool/mod-0-curriculum/computer-setup.md

 **Action Steps:**
 - Enable screen sharing permissions by taking the following steps:
 1. Open the System Preferences app by pressing the `command + space` keys at the same time, which opens Spotlight.
 Then, start typing "System Preferences"; it will auto-fill.
-Press `return` and the System Preferences appliaction will open.
+Press `return` and the System Preferences appliaction will open
 1. Click `Security and Privacy`
 1. Click the `Privacy` tab
 1. Scroll down to Screen Recording and click the small "plus sign" button.
-In the window that opens, navigate to the Applications, then click on "Zoom".
+In the window that opens, navigate to the Applications, then click on "Zoom"

 <br>

 <div class="try-it">
   <h3>Running Commands in the Terminal</h3>
-  <p>The remainder of the Computer Setup steps will be completed almost completey inside the Terminal application.
+  <p>The remainder of the Computer Setup steps will be completed via the Terminal application.
 This may be very new and potentially overwhelming to you!
 Follow the directions closely to work through each section.</p>
-  <p>The directions will use a phrase that may be new to you "Run ____".
+  <p>The directions will use a phrase that may be new to you: "Run ____".
 When you are instructed to "run something", it means that you need to type those characters into the Terminal where you see the command prompt, then press <code>return</code>.</p>
 </div>

 ### Install Xcode-select

 [Xcode](https://developer.apple.com/xcode/) is a suite of development tools published by Apple.
 If we wanted to develop software for the Apple Ecosystem (iPhone apps, macOS apps, etc), we would use Xcode as our editor.
-But even though we're not building iPhone apps, Xcode provides some system dependencies that we need.
+Even though we're not building iPhone apps, Xcode provides some system dependencies that we need.

-Rather than download Xcode via the Apple Store, we can get a much smaller selection of necessary tools, called `xcode-select`, via our terminal.
+Rather than download Xcode via the Apple Store, we can get a much smaller selection of necessary tools, called `xcode-select`, via our Terminal.

 **Action Steps:**
 - Install `xcode-select` to your machine by taking the follwoing steps:
   1. Open the Terminal by pressing the `command + space` keys at the same time, which opens Spotlight.
 Then start typing "Terminal"; it will auto-fill.
 Press `return` and your Terminal application will open.

-  1. Once terminal is open, run `xcode-select --install`
-  1. The download _may_ take up to several hours,
+  1. Once terminal is open, run `xcode-select --install`.
+This download _may_ take up to several hours,
   1. When prompted, enter the password you use to login to your computer.
   1. Run `xcode-select`.
 If `xcode-select` was installed properly, you should see something like this:
   ```
   $ xcode-select
     xcode-select: error: no command option given
+    .
     Usage: xcode-select [options]
+    .
     Print or change the path to the active developer directory.
 This directory
     controls which tools are used for the Xcode command line tools (for
     example, xcodebuild) as well as the BSD development commands (such as cc
     and make).
+    .
     Options:
     -h, --help                  print this help message and exit
-    .
-    .
-    .
+    (... and many more lines similar to the one above)
   ```

 <br>